 If you are facing a criminal or traffic violation, a knowledgeable attorney will be able to review your case and raise any available objections to the State’s evidence.

-If you feel that your privacy rights have been violated with digital technology, or that you are in need of a knowledgeable traffic violation lawyer with experience in the Municipal Court systems of Bergen County call the Law Office of Jason T. Komninos – 201.343.4622 – for a free no obligation consultation today.
+Do you feel that your privacy rights have been violated with digital technology, or that you are in need of a knowledgeable traffic violation lawyer with experience in the Municipal Court systems of Bergen County?

 Read the initial article that brings this GPS tracking issue to light.